engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 }
 ```

+✔ Pure -> does not touch blockchain

-I have declared the function pure because it doesn't touch the blockchain.
+I have declared the function pure because it *doesn't touch* the blockchain.
 It neither modifies the blockchain nor it reads from the blocks.

 x is a local variable that is free and is saved on the stack.
-Note that there are some types that reference the storage by default, even if they are declared inside the function, their strings, areas, structs and mappings.
+Note that there are some types that reference the storage by default, even if they are declared inside the function. they are strings, areas, structs and mappings.

 So if you want to create a local variable of type string, you have to use the memory key word to limit its lifetime to the function call and not be saved in the storage.